alex-necsoiu/defi-stablecoin/README.md

 **Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**

+1. Relative Stability: Anchored or Pegged -> $1.00
+	1.1 Chainlink Price Feed
+	1.2 Set a function to Exchange ETH & BTC -> $$$
+2. Stability Mechanism (Minting): Algorithmic (Descentralized) 2.1 Users can only mint the Stablecoin with enough collateral
+3. Collateral: Exogenous (Crypto)
+	3.1 ETH
+	3.2 BTC

 Foundry consists of:

 -   **Forge**: Ethereum testing framework (like Truffle, Hardhat and DappTools).